Allergy back test: understanding the process and importance

 After the allotted time, a healthcare professional removes the patches and examines the skin for any signs of a reaction.
 Positive reactions may manifest as redness, swelling, itching, or blistering at the patch site.
 The severity of the reaction helps determine the degree of sensitivity to the specific allergen.

-See also article Understanding diabetes guidelines: a comprehensive overview
+See also article Understanding diabetes oral medication: a comprehensive list

 Significance of the allergy back test